sg-milad/GoalFi-Tracker/README.md

-# **Token-Based Goal Tracker with Rewards and Penalties (USDT Staking)**
+# ** GoalFi-Tracker with Rewards and Penalties (USDT Staking)**

 ## **Overview**

-The **Token-Based Goal Tracker** is a decentralized application built using Ethereum smart contracts.
+The **GoalFi-Tracker** is a decentralized application built using Ethereum smart contracts.
 This system incentivizes positive behavior (completing tasks, goals, or homework) by allowing users to stake **USDT (Tether)** tokens.
 If tasks are completed successfully, users keep their staked USDT tokens; however, if tasks are not completed, they lose a set amount of tokens as a penalty.
 This smart contract system is designed to help you stay motivated and focused by tracking your progress in real-time.

 ## **Key Features**